-Services not covered by Medicare Not covered under any condition Covered only under alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers. condition specific conditions Massage therapy and water therapy. ✓ May be covered as part of a physical therapy program in accordance with Medicare guidelines.
-Outpatient prescription drugs (such as self- administered or take home drugs). $\checkmark$ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e.: pilot licenses, commercial driver license, etc.). $\checkmark$ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare. ✓ See Worldwide Coverage in the Benefits Chart for coverage of services outside the United States.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions chairs, commodes, and rolling walkers.
+Massage therapy and water therapy. √ May be covered as part of a physical therapy program in accordance with Medicare guidelines.
+Outpatient prescription drugs (such as self-administered or take home drugs). √ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e.: pilot licenses, commercial driver license, etc.). √ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare. ✓ See Worldwide Coverage in the Benefits Chart for coverage of services outside the United States.
 See Hearing services - routine in the Benefits Chart.
 See Vision care- Routine in the Benefits Chart.
 Services provided outside the United States. ✓ See Worldwide Coverage in the Benefits Chart for coverage of services outside the United States.
-TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw are not covered. $\checkmark$ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. $\checkmark$ Transplant expenses beyond plan covered benefits. (i.e. pre-transplant evaluations, $\checkmark$
+TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw are not covered. √ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. √ Transplant expenses beyond plan covered benefits. (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
-Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. $\checkmark$ Ambulance triage services without transportation. $\checkmark$ Hearing aids, exams to fit hearing aids, hearing aid batteries, and provider visits to service hearing aids. ✓ See Hearing Services- Routine in the Benefits chart for information on when these services are covered.
-Ear molds for hearing aids, hearing aid accessories, return fees, and warranty claim fees. ✓ See Hearing Services- Routine in the Benefits chart for information on when these services are covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
+Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. √ Ambulance triage services without transportation. √ Hearing aids, exams to fit hearing aids, hearing aid batteries, and provider visits to service hearing aids. √ See Hearing Services- Routine in the Benefits chart for information on when these services are covered.
+Ear molds for hearing aids, hearing aid accessories, return fees, and warranty claim fees. √ See Hearing Services- Routine in the Benefits chart for information on when these services are covered.
 Refractive eye exams. ✓ See Vision Services-Routine in the Benefits chart for information on when these services are covered.

-\Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+^{}Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.